kmcgain/Pedalboard/Readme.md

 ### Getting Started
+After cloning the repository, use the following scripts to work with the program: build.ps1 (does a single build of the code, no arduino needed) upload.ps1 (this will build and upload to the arduino.
+It will ask you to select the com port used by arduino) monitor.ps1 (you can run this independently of uploads to read the log output from the arduino)

 Please visit the [Build Tutorial](docs/tutorial.md) for information on how to construct your own system For details on how to work with the software visit [Software Tutorial](docs/tutorial-software.md)